Seeds – kitchen garden.

 - When they start to pop out of the soil, I let them grow 4-5 cm before I replant them into a bigger pot where they have the space and chance to grow even bigger.

-- After a while when they are use to the outside and getting bigger, I decide plant for plant if they are ready to be planted in the kitchen garden.
-It depends on the weather and the sort of plant.
+- After a while when they are used to the outside and getting bigger, I decided that they were ready to be planted in the kitchen garden.
+It depends on the weather and the sort of plant when to remove them to the outside.
 You can also reed the guiding lines on the package of the seeds when to place them outside.

 The seeds you see here on the pictures are only the beginning of my summer kitchen garden.
 Soon I will buy more so I will have enough for the summer.

 Within only a few days, the fist plants already pop out!!
 I just think it’s amazing every time I see how fast some of them grow.